xplosionmind/old.tommi.space/_notes/public/Server.md

 - [OpenVPN](https://openvpn.net "OpenVPN official website") - ✅ 2020.01.01
 	- to install it, I followed this super simple and quick [guide](https://dev.to/phiilu/host-your-own-openvpn-server-in-a-few-seconds-73l "Host Your own OpenVPN Server in a few seconds - DEV")
 - [PolitePol](https://github.com/taroved/pol), transform any webpage in a RSS feed - ✅ 2020.01.01
-	- it doesn't work for social media
+	- it doesn't work on Twitter or Instagram
 	- I can't set up a reverse DNS, therefore the current address for the service is <http://167.86.82.148:8088>.
 Feel free to use it!

 <br>